microcosmAI/PITA-Procedural-and-Iterative-Terrain-Assembly/README.md

 This script uses the configuration from `examples/config_files` to generate environments in `.json` and `.xml` formats, stored in the `export` directory.

-## Configuration

-PITA's environment generation is driven by `config.yml`, allowing detailed customization of simulation settings:

-- Environment dimensions
-- Object properties and placement
-- Procedural terrain features
-- Custom rules for object interactions

-See the Configuration Guide for detailed instructions.

-## Use Scenarios

-PITA is versatile, supporting various applications:

-- **AI Training:** Generate environments for reinforcement learning, ensuring models are robust and adaptable.
-- **Game Development:** Create unique, procedurally generated worlds, enhancing gameplay variety.
-- **Research:** Study emergent behaviors in complex, dynamic settings.
-- **Education:** Develop simulation-based learning tools for specialized training.

-## Customization

-Leverage PITA's modular architecture for extensive customization:

-- **Modify `config.yml`:** Adjust simulation parameters to tailor environments to your needs.
-- **Extend Functionality:** Implement new features or modify existing ones to expand PITA's capabilities.

-## Troubleshooting

-Encounter issues?
-Here's what to try:

-- Ensure all dependencies are correctly installed.
-- Validate `config.yml` formatting.
-- Review error messages carefully for clues.

-## Support and Contributions

-Interested in contributing to PITA or need support?
-Visit our [GitHub Repository](https://github.com/microcosmAI/pita) for more information.

-## Conclusion

-PITA equips users with the tools to generate intricate, dynamic environments tailored to a wide range of applications.
-Explore PITA's capabilities and discover how it can elevate your projects.